hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ```
 me ->  M6psb
-Bob -> jTzjV
+Betty -> jTzjV
-Alice -> FskLs
+Chao -> FskLs
 ```

+By default, you will have the alias **me** set to your own address.
+If you don't see this you should set it manually as I will be using it quite often in this tutorial.

 All of these aliases can be used in place of their corresponding HOPR address.
-For example, if you want to ping Bob’s node **16Uiu2HAmMBYpQVq7rfFxV5iP3JPXJKs1dqRe2Z6HX7zXJgwjTzjV**, you can use:
+For example, if you want to ping Betty’s node **16Uiu2HAmMBYpQVq7rfFxV5iP3JPXJKs1dqRe2Z6HX7zXJgwjTzjV**, you can use:

 ```
-ping Bob
+ping Betty
 ```

 **_Note:_** you can assign multiple aliases to a single node, but you cannot assign the same alias to multiple nodes.
-E.g. two separate HOPR addresses can not be aliased `Bob`
+E.g. two separate HOPR addresses can not be aliased `Betty`

 If you want to remove an alias, use:

 ```
-alias remove Bob
+alias remove Betty
 ```

 ### Sending a direct/0-HOP message